lakshman-099/Golang/README.md

 # Learn Go

 Welcome to the Learn Go repository!
 This repository is dedicated to helping you learn the Go programming language.
 Inside this repository, you will find code examples that will help you gain a better understanding of Go programming.
+In this repo I am using go version go1.20.4.

 ## Topics Covered